Māui: Tongan mythology

-Other sources say that in Tonga there were three Māui brothers: Māui-motuʻa (old Māui), Māui-atalanga, and Māui-kisikisi (dragonfly Māui), the last one being the trickster.
-He also got the name Māui-fusi-fonua (Māui land puller) when he begged the magic fishhook from the old fisherman Tongafusifonua, who lived in Manuka (located to the east on the island of Tonga).
+Other sources say that in Tonga there were three Māui brothers: Māui-motuʻa (old Māui), Māui-Atalanga, and Māui-Kisikisi (dragonfly Māui), the last one being the trickster.
+He also got the name Māui-fusi-fonua (Māui land puller) when he begged for the magic fishhook from the old fisherman Tongafusifonua, who lived in Manuka (located to the east on the island of Tonga).
 Tongafusifonua allowed him to take the fishhook, under the condition that he could find it in his collection of countless hooks.
-But his wife, Tavatava betrayed the secret, allowing Māui to pick the right hook.
-And so he was able to fish up the coral islands from the bottom of the ocean (Volcanic islands are supposed to have fallen down from heavens).
+But his wife, Tavatava, betrayed the secret, allowing Māui to pick the right hook.
+And so he was able to fish up the coral islands from the bottom of the ocean (Volcanic islands are supposed to have fallen from the heavens).

 Tahitian mythology

 In the mythology of Tahiti, Māui was a wise man, or prophet.
 He was a priest, but was afterwards deified.
 Being at one time engaged at the marae (sacred place), and the sun getting low while Māui's work was unfinished, he laid hold of the hihi, or sun-rays, and stopped his course for some time.
 As the discoverer of fire, Māui was named Ao-ao-ma-ra'i-a because he taught the art of obtaining fire by friction of wood.
 Before this time people ate their food raw.
 See also Mahui'e, Tahitian guardian of fire.